DrCampbell2017/NavGO/README.md

 ```

 ### Generate Path
   Message must contain a value called 'target' that is a node on the path.This command will use A* to generate the requested path using the nodes available.
 When finished, the NavGO_HandlerGO will send a message with 'message_id hash("path_to_follow")' and a variable 'message.path' that contains a list of vector3 values (excluding current position) that leads to the end goal.
+If a path was not found, the NavGO_HandlerGO will send a message with 'message_id hash("path_not_found")'.
+If the NavGo handler was not initialized, a warning message with print in the console.
 ```
 msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("generate_path"), {target = go.get_id("/NavGO_NodeGO1")})
 ```

 ### Generate Path To Random Node
   This will generate a path to a random node in the tree and return it to the sender using 'message_id hash("path_to_follow")' and a variable 'message.path' that contains a list of vector3 values.
 This will not exclude any nodes (including a node the sender maybe ontop of).
+If a path was not found, the NavGO_HandlerGO will send a message with 'message_id hash("path_not_found")'.
+If the NavGo handler was not initialized, a warning message with print in the console.

 ```
 msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("generate_path_to_random_node"), {target = go.get_id("/NavGO_NodeGO1")})
 ```

 ### Return Random Node
-  Message will get a random node from the nodes list and return the url of the node to the sender with the message: message_id = hash("random_node"), message.node
+  Message will get a random node from the nodes list and return the url of the node to the sender with the message: message_id = hash("random_node"), message.node .
+If the NavGo handler was not initialized, a warning message with print in the console.
 ```
 msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("return_random_node"))
 ```

 ### Return All Nodes
   Message will send a list back of all node URL's in the tree.
 Will be sent with message_id hash("all_nodes") and message.nodes
   *note* If your tree has more then 50 nodes in it, due to buffer size limits, the message will be sent back in groups of 50 using message_id hash("nodes_fraction") with message message.node followed by the message_id hash("add_nodes_sent") to confirm everything was sent.
 With more then 50 nodes on the path, it is recommended to use NavGO_Global instead of the handler.
 See documentation for NavGO handler bellow.
+If the NavGo handler was not initialized, a warning message with print in the console.
  ```
  msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("return_all_nodes"))
  ```